juwel36/Radience-Education/README.md

 - **JWT Implementation for User Privacy:**
  Implement JSON Web Tokens (JWT) during the login process, ensuring secure authentication for both email/password and social logins.
-Prioritize user privacy by securely storing and managing the authentication tokens.
+Prioritize users privacy by securely storing and managing the authentication tokens.